Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 In yoga philosophy, ahimsa—often translated as “non-violence” or “nonharming”—is the opportunity to relinquish hostility and irritability, and instead make space within your consciousness for peace.
 “In that space, all the anger, separation, and aggression resolve themselves,” says Kraftsow.
 This allows you to let others be who they are, and to relate to the world in a whole new way.

 To incorporate ahimsa into your life, look at all the attitudes you have that might be keeping you from feeling at peace.
-“I encourage students to notice how many times they have an enemy image of something—a neighbor, a co-worker, even the government,” says Judith Hanson Lasater, a renowned yoga teacher and the author of six books, including A Year of Living Your Yoga.
+“I encourage students to notice how many times they have an enemy image of something—a neighbor, a co-worker, even the government,” says Judith Hanson Lasater, a renowned yoga teacher and the author of ten books, including A Year of Living Your Yoga.
 “Write down your five most negative thoughts,” she says.
 “These thoughts themselves are a form of violence.”
 Lasater recommends that you hold your negativity in your consciousness and step back from it a bit.
-Just noticing the negativity will help you stop feeding the thoughts and will lead you toward peace.
+Just noticing the negativity can help you stop feeding the thoughts and lead you toward peace.

 “My favorite description of ahimsa is of a dynamic peacefulness prepared to meet all needs with loving openness,” says Charlotte Bell, a longtime Iyengar Yoga teacher and the author of Mindful Yoga, Mindful Life.
 “There’s a suggestion of a state of balance that can evolve, that meets each situation in an open and accepting way.”

 But be careful not to confuse your point of view with the truth.
-“You have to have integrity and humility to realize that the truth may be bigger than you,” says Nischala Joy Devi, the author of her own translation of the Yoga Sutra, The Secret Power of Yoga: A Woman’s Guide to the Heart and Spirit of the Yoga Sutras.
+“You have to have integrity and humility to realize that the truth may be bigger than you,” says Nischala Joy Devi, the author of her own interpretation of the Yoga Sutras, The Secret Power of Yoga: A Woman’s Guide to the Heart and Spirit of the Yoga Sutras.
 “In each moment, you must ask yourself: Am I speaking the truth?
 Am I just giving my opinion, filtered through my mind and all my prejudices?”

 Satya requires that you consider both the spoken and unspoken aspects of your words.
 You don’t want to mislead through omission; neither do you have to say everything that’s on your mind—especially if it’s hurtful.
 “Don’t gossip, even if the information you’re giving is true,” says Kraftsow.
 “Instead, speak only of the highest.
 Use your words to elevate the listener.”
 When you do so, you elevate yourself in the process.